 Below Brittany has outlined some of the top tips she learned from first-hand experience in order to travel to Europe on the cheap.

 There are lots of ways to get around Europe and the cheapest include bus, train and plane.
-Hitchhiking although possible, really isn't recommended.
+Hitchhiking although possible and a free way to get around, really isn't recommended.

 2. If flying, consider your initial flight destination